shuokabe/gloss_lost/README.md

 Disclaimer: this is a work in progress and contains some unpractical implementation parameters or constraints.
 We strive to remove them gradually.

 Lost requires the data to be in a specific format, that can be obtained by following the step-by-step guide below.
-The `data/` directory contains an example for the Gitksan corpus of the SIGMORPHON Shared Task.
+The `data/` directory contains example files for the Gitksan corpus of the SIGMORPHON Shared Task.

 ### 0. Initial data format
 The programme needs the following data: